 Hard, B. M., & RaoShah, T. (2021).
 Developing Collaborative Thinkers: Rethinking how we Define, Teach, and Assess Class Participation.
 Teaching of Psychology. https://doi.org/10.1177/0098628320986953

 Developing participation as a skill, by the Center for Excellence in Learning and Teaching (CELT) at Iowa State University is licensed under Creative Commons BY-NC-SA 4.0.
 This work, Developing participation as a skill is a derivative of Fostering and assessing equitable classroom participation developed by The Harriet W. Sheridan Center for Teaching and Learning at Brown University (retrieved on Nov.
-18, 2020) from https://www.brown.edu/sheridan/teaching-learning-resources/teaching-resources/course-design/creating-syllabus/equitable-classroom-participation and Building the skill of class participation developed by Carleton College’s Learning and Teaching Center (retrieved on Nov.
-19, 2020) from https://www.carleton.edu/ltc/ltc-blog/news/building-the-skill-of-class-participation/
+18, 2020) from https://www.brown.edu/sheridan/teaching-learning-resources/teaching-resources/course-design/creating-syllabus/equitable-classroom-participation, the Building the skill of class participation developed by Carleton College’s Learning and Teaching Center (retrieved on Nov.
+19, 2020) from https://www.carleton.edu/ltc/ltc-blog/news/building-the-skill-of-class-participation/, and the Rethinking student participation developed by the American University’s Center for Teaching Research and Learning (retrieved on May 12, 2021) from https://edspace.american.edu/ctrl/portfolio-item/rethinking-student-participation/